HL7/PDDI-CDS/pages/_includes/start.md

 ##### DynamicValue
 {:.no_toc}

 The DynamicValue enables customization of the statically defined resources.
-Since each decision block for PDDIs have one or more individualized information components, integrating patient-specific and product-specific data into specific Card elements is facilitated by the `DynamicValue` element.
+Since each decision block for PDDIs have one or more individualized information components, integrating patient-specific and product-specific data into Card elements is facilitated by the `DynamicValue` element.
 ~~~
 "action": [
                   {